-- 4 Construct a flow chart or mind map showing the impact of ocean acidification on coral reefs. - 5 Rank the four impacts of climate change described here from the one likely to have the greatest impact on the reef to the one likely to have the least impact.
-Write a paragraph justifying your ranking. - 6 Imagine that the Great Barrier Reef disappeared due to the combined effects of climate change.
+Evaluate and create nd 4 Construct a flow chart or mind map showing the impact of ocean acidification on coral reefs.
+5 Rank the four impacts of climate change described here from the one likely to have the greatest impact on the reef to the one likely to have the least impact.
+Write a paragraph justifying your ranking. s in and 6 Imagine that the Great Barrier Reef disappeared due to the combined effects of climate change.
 How would this affect the Queensland coast and the Queensland economy?